Danny7226/LearningSummary/softwareengineering/README.md

             * This can be achieved by comparing the fixed-length Hash value of data
             * Hash values are usually used in HTTP transmission to determine if the downloaded data has been modified or corrupted
             * It's usually included in the Header, as HEAD method will cut off the message body and only sent headers back

+### Rest API
+* Batch API
+  * Takes in multiple input object and respond with 207 multi-state when succeeded
+  * Only TCP handshake once and make one connection, saves overhead when counting the overall latency
+  * socket write takes around 5-10 micro-second, message write takes around 1 micro-second
+    * overhead is considered of a huge ratio if message size is small

 ### Version and Release Management